News and Insights

 The Numerof 2022 US Health Insurance Outlook

 Tensions with pharmaceutical manufacturers over high priced drugs will continue, creating openings for new formulary and pricing approaches.
 Nevertheless, opportunities for collaboration in areas such as data sharing and risk-based contracting will grow for pharmaceutical and medical device manufacturers alike.

 Given this outlook, what’s next?
 We recommend these key action steps:

-- Collaborate with providers to improve outcomes, reduce cost and increase value
+- Actively engage providers to improve outcomes, reduce cost and increase value

 - Identify providers that can assume accountability and risk